Click here to link to a press release from the Georgia DNR regarding a new tri-state coyote study.

 Yesterday’s post included a picture of a coyote in Bent Tree, captured by a motion-activated gamecam in June.
 The same gamecam photographed a black coyote in Bent Tree last year (see photograph below).
 Coyotes are natural predators of whitetail deer.
 Recent research spearheaded by USDA Forest Service wildlife biologist John Kilgo shows that coyotes may be a game-changer in whitetail deer management.
 Kilgo led a multi-year study on the effect coyotes are having on deer populations in the southeastern United States.
 According to Kilgo, “Coyotes are acting as top predators on deer, and controlling their numbers.”
 Kilgo said that in the last ten years, the South Carolina deer population has declined by over 35%, and that coyotes have played a major role in the decline.
-See links below for more information on the research.
+See the link below for more information on the research.

 - Following is a May 2012 video interview with Kilgo.